AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/budgeted-labor-cost.md

 ## Locate the Budgeted Labor Cost of a project

 <!--
-Depending on which tools you use to budget your resources, you can view the following Budgeted Labor Cost information in Workfront:
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">Depending on which tools you use to budget your resources, you can view the following Budgeted Labor Cost information in Workfront:</p>
 -->

 You can view the following Budgeted Labor Cost information in Workfront: